 In this important update, what really matters is the workflow and the organization of the information.
 By centralizing all the options and by reorganizing the way to modify each part of the site, I can confirm it, it was a game-changer for finding each element but also for teamwork.

-Elementor is arguably the most powerful Freemium Website Builder on the market.
-It is precise because he is “freemium” that he has had this great success.
+Elementor is arguably the most potent Freemium Website Builder on the market.
+It is precisely because it is “freemium” that he has had this great success.
 But it is not the only reason.

 Indeed, it has shaken up the “codes” for building a website with WordPress, even making you forget the notion of “theme” and the place they took in terms of design until then!
 Now, it is no longer essential to choose your theme well because of the features that Elementor offers.

 If you have any questions, please join our Theme Rally Community to ask your questions.